cfxdevkit/cfxdevkit/README.md

 This project is in its early stages, and **your feedback and suggestions are invaluable**.
 Let's work together to create better tools and resources for the Conflux ecosystem.

 Feel free to explore, use, and contribute! 🚀

 ---

+### 🏆 Recognition & Achievements

+We're proud of the projects that have emerged from the CFX DevKit ecosystem and the recognition they've received:

+- **AIFlux**: 🥉 3rd Place at AI Agents Hackathon (Jan 2025) - A Conflux plugin enabling seamless Core/eSpace interactions, swaps, and network analytics.
+[Read more](https://medium.com/conflux-network/ai-agents-hackathon-winners-announcement-37c29f1917e4)

+- **ChainBrawler**: 🏆 Top 5 Winner at Code Without Borders — SummerHackfest 2025 - Full on-chain RPG with reusable modules and high-quality engineering, featuring characters, combat, leaderboards, and a great foundation for Conflux gaming.
+[Read more](https://medium.com/conflux-network/code-without-borders-summerhackfest-2025-winners-highlights-41f491f1e1b6)

+- **conflux-box**: 🎖️ Next Tier Recognition at Code Without Borders — SummerHackfest 2025 - Developer platform accelerating Conflux building with real-time tools.
+[Read more](https://medium.com/conflux-network/code-without-borders-summerhackfest-2025-winners-highlights-41f491f1e1b6)

+These achievements validate our mission to provide developers with powerful resources for building on Conflux!

+---